 Parasite is a movie with many genres.
 It has comedy, suspense, horror, drama, and deep underline social commentary about social class in Korea.

-Poor family lead by patriarch, Ki-taek finds a way to con the rich Park family.
+Poor family led by patriarch, Ki-taek finds a way to con the rich Park family.
 Now, the stage seems set for an unceasing winner-take-all class war.
-But at the end, things just don’t go as they planed.
+But in the end, things just don’t go as they planned.

-If you haven’t seen the movie yet, it is recommend that you see the movie not knowing anything about the movie.
-If you don’t know anything abut the movie, you’ll enjoy how the movie progress and unfold in satisfying, unexpected ways.
+If you haven’t seen the movie yet, it is recommended that you see the movie not knowing anything about the movie.
+If you don’t know anything about the movie, you’ll enjoy how the movie progresses and unfold in satisfying, unexpected ways.

 This movie has many different genres nicely integrated into the movie.
 You’ll find yourself experiencing many different emotional states during its 132-minute run time, and did so without ever feeling muddled or tonally inconsistent.
 Parts of this movie were hilarious.
 Parts were heartbreaking.
 Other parts were insanely suspenseful.
 And it does all this while being perfectly paced, beautifully directed, and amazingly acted from every single member of its cast.

-Obviously, this isn’t a horror movie, but it does have bit of horror elements in the movie.
-Also there are bizarre twists in the story which makes it even more entertaining for horror fans.
+Obviously, this isn’t a horror movie, but it does have a bit of horror elements in the movie.
+Also, there are bizarre twists in the story which makes it even more entertaining for horror fans.

 The ending is also very nicely done.
 It is definitely not a happy ending.
-It is one of those ending that make you think.
+It is one of those endings that make you think.